China coast guard water-cannons Philippine ship days after US backs Manila in disputed sea - KESQ

 The AFP also accused the Chinese coast guard of performing a “dangerous maneuver” by crossing the bow of the resupply vessel before using the water cannon.

-The ship was “isolated from the resupply boat due to the irresponsible and provocative behavior of the Chinese maritime forces, who have shown a disregard for the Convention on the International Regulations for Preventing Collisions at Sea,” its spokesperson Jay Tarriela said in a post on X.
+The ship was “isolated from the resupply boat due to the irresponsible and provocative behavior of the Chinese maritime forces, who have shown a disregard for the Convention on the International Regulations for Preventing Collisions at Sea,” Philippine Coast Guard spokesperson Jay Tarriela said in a post on X.

-Beijing and Manila have long contested the Second Thomas Shoal.
+Beijing and Manila have long contested the Second Thomas Shoal, which sits about 200 kilometers (125 miles) from the coast of the Philippine island of Palawan.
 In the 1990s the Philippines grounded an aging World War II-era navy transport ship called the BRP Sierra Madre on the shoal, to help enforce its claim to the area.
 The ship is now mostly a rusted wreckage and is manned by Philippine marines stationed on rotation.

 Recent clashes have occurred when the Philippines attempts to resupply the forces on the Sierra Madre.